-The Company had not purchased, transferred or cancelled any shares in the preceding twelve (12) months.
+The Company does not hold any treasury shares and has not purchased, resold, transferred or cancelled any shares in the preceding 12 months.

 10. PROPOSED INTENTION OF THE DIRECTORS TO DEAL WITH THE SHARES SO PURCHASED

 The Proposed Renewal of Share Buy-back Mandate, if exercised, the shares shall be dealt with in the following manner: